 Above: Custom functionality to preview an engraving is an example of a feature that can increase the price of an eCommerce website.

 Now that we've discussed functionality, we have to consider how the website will look.
-The first impression is everything and it's important that the look matches your expectation in sales.
+The first impression is everything, and it's important that the look matches your expectation in sales.
 An amateur looking website will convert visitors into customers at a much lower rate than a professional custom eCommerce website.
-Also consider branding.
+Also, consider branding.
 If you have a large established brand, the website should reflect this.
-On the web you'll get one shot to impress, so many eCommerce owners spend big bucks making a site that sells based on the way it looks.
-If you're in need of a website that will be responsive, meaning optimized for mobile and tablet, design will also need to be created for those devices which adds additional time to a project.
+On the web, you'll get one shot to impress, so many eCommerce owners spend big bucks making a site that sells based on the way it looks.
+If you're in need of a website that will be responsive, meaning optimized for mobile and tablet, a design will also need to be created for those devices which add additional time to a project.

 The low-cost route is using a pre-made template or design.
 This means the design is already done and your logo or colors may be included into it.
 We do not suggest this for serious eCommerce websites, but it may fit your needs if you are working on a shoestring budget.

 Above: A well branded, custom website that is optimized for all devices requires additional design time and focus.